 The shoes auctioned at Toulon are suspected to have been worn by Marie Antoinette, the Queen consort of French Louis XVI in commemoration of national day.
 This is made obvious by the white silk shoes that bear trimmings of the French tricolor pleated ribbons, dating back to 1790.
 The La Fête de la Fédération on July 14, 1790 celebrated the 1789 storming of the Bastille, marking the start of the French revolution.
 The shoe size 36.5 is believed to match Marie-Antoinette’s shoe size.

 Marie Antoinette was tried and convicted for treason and finally guillotined on October16, 1793, just three years following the 1790 celebrations where she had worn the auctioned mules with a certain panache!
-The vintage silk shoe pair’s record price makes it one of the most expensive shoes for women.
+The vintage silk shoe pair's record price makes it one of the

 Via: Madame Guillotone